MicrosoftDocs/windows-itpro-docs/windows/configure/set-up-a-kiosk-for-windows-10-for-desktop-editions.md

 >  **Looking for Windows Embedded 8.1 Industry information?** See [Assigned Access]( https://go.microsoft.com/fwlink/p/?LinkId=613653)

 A single-use or *kiosk* device is easy to set up in Windows 10 for desktop editions (Pro, Enterprise, and Education).
-For a kiosk device to run a Universal Windows app, use the **assigned access** feature.
-For a kiosk device (Windows 10 Enterprise or Education) to run a Classic Windows application, use **Shell Launcher** to set a custom user interface as the shell.
+For a kiosk device to run a Universal Windows app, use the [assigned access](#assigned-access) feature.
+For a kiosk device (Windows 10 Enterprise or Education) to run a Classic Windows application, use [Shell Launcher](#shell-launcher) to set a custom user interface as the shell.
 To return the device to the regular shell, see [Sign out of assigned access](#sign-out-of-assigned-access).

-**Note**
+>[!NOTE]
-A Universal Windows app is built on the Universal Windows Platform (UWP), which was first introduced in Windows 8 as the Windows Runtime.
+>A Universal Windows app is built on the Universal Windows Platform (UWP), which was first introduced in Windows 8 as the Windows Runtime.
 A Classic Windows application uses the Classic Windows Platform (CWP) (e.g., COM, Win32, WPF, WinForms, etc.) and is typically launched using an .EXE or .DLL file.